farcaster-project/farcaster-node/README.md

 ### :hammer: Make an offer

-When making an offer, the maker starts listening for other peers to connect and take that offer -- and hopefully succesfully execute a swap.
+After making an offer, the maker starts listening for other peers to connect and take that offer -- and hopefully execute a swap successfully.

 A `peerd` instance is spawned by the maker and binds to the specified `address:port`.
-The takers `farcasterd` then launches its own `peerd` that connects to the makers `peerd`, the communication is then established between two nodes, and they can swap.
+The taker's `farcasterd` then launches its own `peerd` that connects to the makers `peerd`.
+The communication is then established between two nodes, and they can swap.

-:mag_right: This requires for the time being some notions about the network topology the maker node is running in, this requirement will be lifted off later when integrating Tor by default.
+:mag_right: This requires for the time being some notions about the network topology the maker node is running in; this requirement will be removed once we're integrating Tor by default.

 If you are the maker, to make an offer and spawn a listener awaiting for takers to take that offer, run the following command: